DallasMorningNews/django-rolodex/README.md

 Rolodex is a directory of people and the organizations they belong to.
 It's also a space where you can model relationships.

-At _The News_ we use it as a drop-in backend for projects that require us to manage relationships between people and organizations.
+At _The News_ we use it as a drop-in backend for projects that require us to manage networks of related people and organizations.
 We also maintain our contacts with it on a dedicated app.

 The stand-alone app provides a clean, intuitive interface for our reporters to enter and search basic information about people and orgs and the relationships between them, while the API and django plug-in lets us cut out quick graphs of related entities.